Kale Pasta Salad

 Historical Notes for this Recipe:

-This salad was first posted in 2012.
-It was updated with more information and more options for a lower-carb or low-carb version of the salad in 2021.
+This pasta salad with kale, tomatoes, olives, and Feta was first posted in 2012.
+It was last updated with options for a lower-carb version of the salad in 2024.

 Emmy I'm so jealous if you can get this at your Costco.
 Ours has the whole wheat spaghetti, but only the white flour pasta for the other shapes.
 Glad you like the recipe!